Seven-Limit Just Intonation

 t(P8, Sbm7, SpGrGr1, AcAcA0) = (2/1, 7/4, 1/1, 1/1)

-I always support pure octaves and it seems logical to use a pure seventh harmonic (or octave reduced seventh harmonic) for septimal music.
+I always support pure octaves and it seems logical to use a pure seventh harmonic (or octave reduced seventh harmonic, which is equivalent if we also have pure octaves) for septimal music.
 This basis isn't unimodular in the primes, so it doesn't make a nice keyboard layout, but it sounds nice and we can use it to get tunings for the grid vectors of the layout temperament.
 Here's the basis in Lilley comma coordinates:

 [3, 12, 7, 0],